Troxar/RecipeWebApp/README.md

 # RecipeWebApp

-This project is used for educational purposes and based on the book of A. Lock "ASP.NET Core in Action.
+This project is based on the book of A. Lock "ASP.NET Core in Action.
 Second Edition"